-When I was about 4, my mom remarried, and we moved into a tiny upstairs apartment, cramped and poor, but still together.
+When I was about four, my mom remarried.
+We moved into a tiny upstairs apartment, cramped and poor, but still together.

 Soon that marriage failed, and my mom, sister and I moved to a small town where my mom got a job as a hotel maid.
-They allowed us to live in one of the rooms as part of her pay, and during the day I would go around with her, making beds, and cleaning rooms.
+They allowed us to live in one of the rooms as part of her pay.
+During the day I would go around with her, making beds and cleaning rooms.
 I still remember how she taught me to fold the sheet corners over the mattress.

 We had next to nothing.
 But in truth, I didn’t mind.
-I got to be with my mom all-day, every day, which I’m sure was incredibly helpful to her.
+I got to be with my mom all day, every day.

-When I was about 6 or 7 she gave marriage a third try.
+When I was about six or seven, she gave marriage a third try.
 I was childishly optimistic about this father.
 The first time my mom brought him home, he acted really interested in the matchbox cars I was playing with on the hotel floor.
-“How cool would it be if I had a father to play with”, I thought.
+“How cool would it be if I had a father to play with?”
+I thought.

 We left the hotel and moved to a little trailer house in a remote Utah town, and that’s when my mom took me to my first day of school.

 I soon realized I was inferior, unaccepted.
 I was the poor kid.
-I smelled, my clothes were worn and didn’t.
+I smelled and my clothes were worn.
 I was new in town so I didn’t know anybody, and it wasn’t cool to hang out with me.
 It was cool to bully me.
 So I got a lot of that.

 But school was a harsh place.
 At recess I would hide in a huge cement pipe by the playground to avoid getting beat up.
 It was dark and safe in there, and I could watch the kids play until the bell rang.
 I would imagine being among them.

-I often remember that long walk home from school with my sister, usually telling her through tearful eyes about my troubles.
+I often remember the long walk home from school with my sister, usually telling her through tearful eyes about my troubles.
 But my mom was always there when I got home, and she would make me feel better.
-She began teaching me Karate to defend myself.
-I remember practice in front of her in the living room.
-Watching and working for her validation.
-She was a black-belt, which was so cool.
+She began teaching me karate to defend myself.
+I remember practice in front of her in the living room, watching and working for her validation.
+She was a black belt, which was so cool.
 You didn’t mess with my mom, and I felt safe with her.

-When I was about 9 my stepdad got a new job on an oil rig in Montana.
+When I was about nine, my stepdad got a new job on an oil rig in Montana.
 The move to another remote town didn’t bother me.
-Montana was deep-forest, and to a kid who played almost entirely alone, with such an active imagination, it was totally awesome.
+Montana was full of forests.
+To a kid who played almost entirely alone, with such an active imagination, it was totally awesome.
 The forest was my playground.
 It was full of mystery and intrigue.
 I spent every possible hour by myself, wandering the woods, using my imagination.
 Escaping.
 Especially if my new dad was home.

 He was often drunk, and usually angry.
-He was no longer interested in my cars, or the sticks I brought home to show him.
+He was no longer interested in my cars or the sticks I brought home to show him.
 In fact, I was mostly in his way.
-He’d become easily frustrated with my childish energy, would reach out, and smack me on the head with his fist.
+He’d become easily frustrated with my childish energy, and would reach out and smack me on the head with his fist.
 I hated that.
 It hurt, of course, but it was more demeaning than hurtful.
 And I was getting old enough to notice the difference.
 Pain went away faster than humiliation.
-But I was tough, not even he could break my spirit.
+But I was tough; not even he could break my spirit.

-Eventually my mom tired of his constant meanness and abuse, so at 10 my mom, sister and I left and moved into a tiny camper-trailer parked in the woods across town.
+Eventually my mom tired of the constant meanness and abuse.
+When I was 10, we left and moved into a tiny camper trailer parked in the woods across town.

 Most importantly, I had my mom.
 That was what I really cared about.
 She remained my constant.

-But one day when I walked in, she made an open comment about how intolerable I was, and how much I smelled.
+One day when I walked in, she made an open comment about how intolerable I was and how much I smelled.
 It was the public shame that did it.
-The embarrassment that rushed through me, as the whole class looked at me and laughed.
+The embarrassment that rushed through me as the whole class looked at me and laughed.
 In a rush of haste and a lack of logic, I hit her.

 I didn’t tell my mom.
-I didn’t want to disappoint her, or put additional pressure on her to find a way to feed me.
-We had already had to give up my sister, because we couldn’t afford both of us.
+I didn’t want to disappoint her or put additional pressure on her to find a way to feed me.
+We already had given up my sister because she couldn’t afford both of us.
 I was worried about what would happen to me if she found out.

-At lunchtime I would steal food from workers at a nearby construction site, or sometimes from the general store.
-And after school I would be waiting in the woods outside the school, as the kids came pouring out of the building, I would quickly go from one to the other, asking if I could go to their house and play, hoping to get in on some after-school snacks.
-I undoubtedly came across as such an obnoxious mooch, but I had to be resourceful.
+At lunchtime, I would steal food from workers at a nearby construction site or sometimes from the general store.
+After school I would be waiting in the woods outside the school.
+As the kids came pouring out of the building, I would quickly go from one to the other, asking if I could go to their house and play, hoping to get in on some after-school snacks.
+I undoubtedly came across as an obnoxious mooch, but I had to be resourceful.

 My sister had gone to live with my grandma.
-So now it was just my mom and I. But these were not the normal happy times together.
+So now it was just my mom and me.
+But these were not the normal happy times together.
 She was very stressed.
-All we had was this little trailer, but we had no food, or water, or electricity to keep us warm at night, and we were constantly and uncomfortably hungry, so she started traveling.
+All we had was our little trailer, but we had no food, water, or electricity to keep us warm at night.
+We were constantly and uncomfortably hungry, so she started traveling.

-But this alone was different, because I would come home from a day alone, and would still be alone.
-This alone was different because it was a dark, cold, small trailer, with thin walls, and at night, huddled under as many blankets and coverings as I could find, I would sit with an empty stomach and listen to the sounds outside, and try to be brave.
-This alone felt different, it felt more… alone.
+But this “alone” was different, because I would come home from a day alone and would still be alone.
+This “alone” was different because it was a dark, cold, small trailer, with thin walls.
+At night, huddled under as many blankets and coverings as I could find, I would sit with an empty stomach and listen to the sounds outside, trying to be brave.
+This “alone” felt different; it felt more… alone.